Turbo Takeaways

 For example, if you receive $3,000 every pay period and contribute 5%, you’ll be contributing $150 with each paycheck, and your employer will contribute $75.

-Before enrollment in a new plan, ask if your employer offers matching contributions.
-We recommend contributing an amount that will allow you to obtain the full employer match to get the full benefit.
+Before enrolling in a new plan, check whether your employer offers matching contributions and the specific terms.
+Contribute an amount that allows you to obtain the full employer match to get the full benefit.

 Can You Withdraw From a 401(k)?